 Who has this award?

 The list of Breastfeeding Friendly venues includes leisure centres, cafes, restaurants, libraries and play areas which all support breastfeeding in Sheffield.
 The venues usually display a window sticker showing the Breastfeeding Friendly sign.
-Have a look at the interactive map to find places in each area of Sheffield.
+Have a look at the list of Breastfeeding Friendly Venues June 2015 and interactive map, to find places in each area of Sheffield.

 Top Tips for Breastfeeding in Public

 - Any tops that unbutton from the bottom.